Closed captioning: Full-scale closed captioning

 The National Captioning Institute was created in 1979 in order to get the cooperation of the commercial television networks.

 The first use of regularly scheduled closed captioning on American television occurred on March 16, 1980.
-Sears had developed and sold the Telecaption adapter, a decoding unit that could be connected to a standard television set.
+PBS developed the line-21 decoder, a decoding unit that could be connected to a standard television set.
+This was sold commercially by Sears under the name Telecaption.
 The first programs seen with captioning were a Disney's Wonderful World presentation of the film Son of Flubber on NBC, an ABC Sunday Night Movie airing of Semi-Tough, and Masterpiece Theatre on PBS.

-Since 2010 BBC provides a 100% broadcast captioning service across all 7 of its main broadcast channels BBC One, BBC Two, BBC Three, BBC Four, CBBC, Cbeebies and BBC News (TV channel).
+Since 2010 the BBC has provided captioning for all programming across all seven of its main broadcast channels BBC One, BBC Two, BBC Three, BBC Four, CBBC, CBeebies and BBC News.

-BBC iPlayer launched in 2008 as the first captioned Video on demand service from a major broadcaster meeting comparable levels of captioning as those provided on its broadcast channels.
+BBC iPlayer was launched in 2008 as the first captioned video-on-demand service from a major broadcaster with levels of captioning comparable to those provided on its broadcast channels.

 Legislative development in the U.S.

 Until the passage of the Television Decoder Circuitry Act of 1990, television captioning was performed by a set-top box manufactured by Sanyo Electric and marketed by the National Captioning Institute (NCI).
 (At that time a set-top decoder cost about as much as a TV set itself, approximately $200.)
 Through discussions with the manufacturer it was established that the appropriate circuitry integrated into the television set would be less expensive than the stand-alone box, and Ronald May, then a Sanyo employee, provided the expert witness testimony on behalf of Sanyo and Gallaudet University in support of the passage of the bill.
 On January 23, 1991, the Television Decoder Circuitry Act of 1990 was passed by Congress.
 This Act gave the Federal Communications Commission (FCC) power to enact rules on the implementation of closed captioning.
 This Act required all analog television receivers with screens of at least 13 inches or greater, either sold or manufactured, to have the ability to display closed captioning by July 1, 1993.

 Also, in 1990, the Americans with Disabilities Act (ADA) was passed to ensure equal opportunity for persons with disabilities.
 The ADA prohibits discrimination against persons with disabilities in public accommodations or commercial facilities.
-Title III of the ADA requires that public facilities—such as hospitals, bars, shopping centers and museums (but not movie theaters)—provide access to verbal information on televisions, films or slide shows.
+Title III of the ADA requires that public facilities—such as hospitals, bars, shopping centers and museums (but not movie theaters)—provide access to verbal information on televisions, films and slide shows.

 The Federal Communications Commission requires all providers of programs to caption material which has audio in English or Spanish, with certain exceptions specified in Section 79.1(d) of the commission's rules.
 These exceptions apply to new networks; programs in languages other than English or Spanish; networks having to spend over 2% of income on captioning; networks having less than US$3,000,000 in revenue; and certain local programs; among other exceptions.
 Those who are not covered by the exceptions may apply for a hardship waiver.